lukablagoje/citadel_correlation_one_global_phd_datathon_2023/README.md

 # Citadel-Correlation One Global PhD Datathon
-This was a highly selective, individual competition, where in the span of 5 days we had to answer the problem statement (confidential) and present our work in a structured [report](https://github.com/lukablagoje/datathon-report.pdf).
+This was a highly selective, individual competition, during which I tackled a confidential problem statement and documented my findings in a detailed [report](https://github.com/lukablagoje/datathon-report.pdf).

 For more details about the competition, check out this link:
 - [Citadel Datathons](https://www.citadel.com/careers/students/datathons/)
 # Research Overview
-With this research, I aimed to understand the textual properties of clickbait and how they influence user engagement.
-I employed Natural Language Processing (NLP) techniques to analyze sentiments, emotions, and topics within clickbait articles.
-I statistically analyzed and ranked how these properties affect user engagement on a more granular level.
-Additionally, I developed two null models which should showcase the robustness of this ranking system.
-The methodology is conceptualized in the Clickbait Defender concept:
+This research delved into the textual characteristics of clickbait, focusing on how they impact user engagement.
+Utilizing Natural Language Processing (NLP) techniques, I analyzed sentiments, emotions, and topics present in clickbait articles.
+My analysis involved a statistical evaluation and ranking of these factors in terms of their effect on user interaction, supplemented by the development of two null models to validate the reliability of this ranking.
+The approach is encapsulated in the Clickbait Defender concept:
 ![image](https://github.com/lukablagoje/citadel_phd_datathon_2023/assets/52599010/337c232f-a1b0-4ca9-a812-05702cd8a752)

 # Technical Overview